Eviction from an assured or short assured tenancy

 If your tenancy agreement does not say how it renews, the agreement is renewed for the same amount of time as the initial fixed term.
 For example, if your fixed term was 1 year, the agreement is renewed yearly.

-a notice to quit, unless certain exceptions apply
+give you a valid notice to quit, unless certain exceptions apply

 If you get a notice to quit, it usually must match your tenancy's end date.
 This ends your contract, but your landlord must send you another notice to start the eviction process.

-You do not have to move out by the date on the notice.
+You do not have to move out by the date on either of the notices.
 If you do not leave, your landlord has to get an eviction order from the First-tier Tribunal for Scotland (Housing and Property Chamber).
 You could ask the tribunal to stop or delay the eviction.

 Finding somewhere else to live